 Article 14.
-The manager or the manager of laboratory animals shall prepare a manual for rearing and caring laboratory animals and ensure that the animal experimenters and caretakers are informed of and comply with the manual.
+The manager of laboratory animals shall prepare a manual for rearing and caring laboratory animals and ensure that the animal experimenters and caretakers are informed of and comply with the manual.

 (Maintaining Health and Safety of Laboratory Animals)